 These quick bear facts covering each of the eight species overview the variety of the bear kingdom.
 Read on to discover more interesting facts about these animals.

-Most bears are omnivores, that feed on plants and animals, except one.
-Unlike other bears, polar bears are truly carnivorous, as they mainly feed on seals.
+Most bears are omnivores that feed on plants and animals, except one.
+Unlike other bears, polar bears are carnivorous, mainly feeding on seals.
 Other bears’ omnivorous feeding habits show they can feed on plants, berries, insects, and other animals.
 Many bear species use their canine teeth to tear apart logs and search under fallen trees for ants, larvae, and termites.

 Regardless of this fact, different bears have their preferred diet.
 For instance, brown bears in Alaska feed on salmon.
 Panda bears, on the other hand, love bamboo.

 We can sometimes think of bears as cute and cuddly, especially when associating them with the adorable teddies in stores.
-However, these animals are large and intimidating.
+However, these animals are large, intimidating, and one of the world's strongest animals.

 Bears typically range from four feet to eight feet tall.
 In terms of weight, they measure between 60 to 1,600 pounds.
 These numbers show the significant differences between the smallest species, sun bears, and the largest polar bears.
 Their shaggy fur also contributes to their large and intimidating presence.
 This feature, alongside their thick skin, also keeps bears warm.